refinedev/refine/documentation/docs/api-references/components/buttons/refresh.md

 };
 ```

-Clicking the button will trigger the `useOne` method and then the record ?whose resource is "post" and whose id is "1" fetches.
+Clicking the button will trigger the `useOne` method and then fetches the record whose resource is "post" and whose id is "1".

 :::note
 `<RefreshButton>` component reads the id information from the route by default.